leohearts/groove_coaster_2_mobile_taroly_plugin/README.md

 - install .tar plugins
 - export program/current dir as .tar file
+- backup and restore saves (with .tar export and import)
 - pseudo terminal in app context and permission

 ## How to use